johanbook/novo_int/README.md

 ### Getting started

-Your task is to:
+Your tasks is to:

-- Start the project and have both the frontend and backend running
+- [ ] Start the project and have both the frontend and backend running
-- Play around with the project and understand how it works
+- [ ] Play around with the project and understand how it works
-- Note down improvements that can be made to the project
+- [ ] Note down improvements that can be made to the project: libraries, framework, etc.
+- [ ] Answer what are the 3 things that you would spend your time on to improve this project significantly?
+- [ ] Answer what are the other technologies that you would choose instead?
+- [ ] Complete the [Scaling the project](#scaling-the-project) section below
+- [ ] (Optional): Implement the changes that you would like to make

 ### Scaling the project